A partner of choice

 International Financial Institutions

 International Financial Institutions (IFIs) are an important source of development funding.
 They account for a large portion of the non-core (earmarked, project-specific) funding of UNDP.
-UNDP has formal agreements with some IFIs (the World Bank, Asian Development Bank, Asian Infrastructure Investment Bank, Islamic Development Bank), and is working on additional agreements.
+UNDP has formal agreements with some IFIs (the World Bank, Asian Development Bank, Islamic Development Bank), and is working on additional agreements.

-The private sector can make an important contribution to development by fostering innovation, providing funding and promoting entrepreneurship in developing countries.
+The private sector has been an important partner in development by fostering innovation, providing funding and promoting entrepreneurship in developing countries.
 In many of our programme countries the preconditions for private sector development and the emergence of inclusive markets (i.e. markets that extend choice and opportunity to the poor as producers, consumers and wage earners) are not yet in place.
-To facilitate inclusive market development, UNDP focuses on connecting and integrating local producers with domestic and global markets.
+UNDP facilitates clusive market development, focuses on connecting and integrating local producers with domestic and global markets.

 Both global and local foundations are providing strong backing for UNDP's development activities.
 We recognize the tremendous knowledge that foundations offer, ranging from governance and environment to health and financial inclusion; and work with them at the community level to better address local issues.